 I mean, some people are just assholes all the time and we know that.
 But shopping in December seems to bring out the inner beast in so many people.
 This is supposed to be the season of giving, right?
 We’re supposed to be all tidings of comfort and joy and holly jolly but crowded parking lots and long lines turn perfectly pleasant humans into complete boneheads.

-1. It will take twice as long as you think it will take.
+1. One of my best last-minute shopping tips: It will take twice as long as you think it will take

 The lady who is pushing her grocery cart at the speed of molasses has absolutely no obligation to make way for your hot mess self just because you forgot you needed those French fried onion thingies for the green bean casserole.
 You might be in a hurry but everyone else who's not in a hurry is not required to accommodate you.

 I understand road rage and feeling rushed.
-But don’t give in to the urge to be a parking lot douche canoe, people.
+But don’t give in to the urge to be a parking lot douche, people.
 It’s just not worth it.
+One of my best last-minute shopping tips?
+Just try to be nice.

-4. There will be stray shopping carts occupying perfectly good parking spaces.
+3. There will be stray shopping carts occupying perfectly good parking spaces

 You have two choices: be the good Samaritan and get out of your car and put the errant shopping cart back where it's supposed to be (major karma points!) or just keep on trolling.

 Smile at the other people in the parking lot as you go into the store.
 Smile at the people ringing the bell by the Salvation Army donation bucket.
-If you’re not going to toss your spare change into that bucket, don’t duck your head and avert your eyes.
+Say you're on that last-minute shopping trip and you're not going to toss your spare change into that bucket.
+It's fine.
+Don't duck your head and avert your eyes.
 Smile.
 Say “hi” or “happy holidays” if you’re really feeling adventurous.

 On one of my last-minute trips to the grocery store this year, I was in line behind a lady with a fussy two-year-old.
 She looked like she was about at her limit when she was asked to re-swipe her card.
 I’m not sure what exactly the issue was but she ended up using another card.
 She kept glancing back at me apologetically, as if she expected me to sigh, roll my eyes and stamp my feet (which is honestly what I felt like doing.)
 I smiled at her instead…a sympathetic “yeah, I know how it is” smile and it was kind of amazing to see the stress melt off her face.